changeworld/azure-docs.pl-pl/articles/container-registry/container-registry-tutorial-multistep-task.md

 ## <a name="next-steps"></a>Następne kroki

-W tym samouczku przedstawiono sposób tworzenia wieloetapowych zadań opartych na kontenerach, które są automatycznie wyzwalane podczas zatwierdzania kodu źródłowego w repozytorium git.
-Aby uzyskać zaawansowane funkcje wieloetapowych zadań, w tym równoległe i zależne wykonywanie kroków, zobacz temat [ACR Tasks YAML Reference](container-registry-tasks-reference-yaml.md).
+In this tutorial, you learned how to create multi-step, multi-container-based tasks that automatically trigger when you commit source code to a Git repository.
+For advanced features of multi-step tasks, including parallel and dependent step execution, see the [ACR Tasks YAML reference](container-registry-tasks-reference-yaml.md).
 Przejdź do kolejnego samouczka, aby dowiedzieć się, jak utworzyć zadania, które wyzwalają kompilacje przy aktualizacji obrazu podstawowego obrazu kontenera.

 > [!div class="nextstepaction"]
 > [Automatyczne kompilacje przy aktualizacji obrazu podstawowego](container-registry-tutorial-base-image-update.md)